SukkoPera/Plus4MultiExpander/README.md

 ### Dropped Signals
 As mentioned, 50-44=6 pins need to be dropped from the original connector:
 - 3 are obvious, the unused pins: Z, AA, BB
 - Since it is basically impossible to make an external RAM expansion, two more obvious drops would be the pins for the `/RAS` and `/CAS` signals.
 Unfortunately, `/RAS` is used by the 1551 drive paddle to (re)generate `PHI2`, but I see no reason for that, as `PHI2` is directly available on the connector.
-But this is not enough of a reson to keep those signals, since in any case we will need to design a replacement paddle PCB with the new connector, we can also make it use that signal directly (This was even already done, as [TCBM2SD](https://github.com/ytmytm/plus4-tcbm2sd) can work as a 1551 paddle replacement and it doesn't need `/RAS`).
+However, this is not enough of a reason to keep those signals: since in any case we will need to design a replacement paddle PCB with the new connector, we can also make it use that signal directly (This was even already done, as [TCBM2SD](https://github.com/ytmytm/plus4-tcbm2sd) can work as a 1551 paddle replacement and it doesn't need `/RAS`).
 - For the remaining pin, even if `MUX` seems to only make sense for RAM expansions, it cannot be dropped since it is used as a clock signal by [SIDcards](https://github.com/SukkoPera/ReSeed) (and by my upcoming DigiMoooZ as well).
 - After a long research, I rather decided to merge `/C2_LO` and `/C2_HI` into a single signal which I dubbed `/C2`.
 This seemed the best choice for a number or reasons:
   - Those signals are rarely used (I only know of [one cartridge](https://plus4world.powweb.com/sd.php?pid=14162) needing them).
   - When they are needed, they can sometimes be replaced by the new `/C2` signal.
   - If absolutely necessary, the original signals can be perfectly recreated very easily (see below).
-- While the same approach could apply to the `/C1_LO` and `/C1_HI` signals in order to spare yet one more pin, I opted not to do it, since these are much more frequently used and would require extra logic on every cartridge using them.
+- While the same approach could be applied to the `/C1_LO` and `/C1_HI` signals in order to spare yet one more pin, I opted not to do it, since these are much more frequently used and would require extra logic on every cartridge using them.

 ### Creation of /C2
 Very simply: